unosquare/unosquare.github.io/tubular.md

                     <h4 class="text-uppercase">Tubular for AngularJS (formerly Tubular)</h4>
                     <span>By Unosquare</span>
                     <p class="author-date">
-                        It provides a set of directives and services using AngularJS as framework. <br>
+                        Provides a set of directives and services using AngularJS as a framework.
-                        Full markup design, you don't need to write even a Controller in AngularJS to start using our Grid or Form
+                        Full markup design means a Controller in AngularJS isn’t needed to start using our Grid or Form.
                     </p>
                 </div>
                 <div class="calltoaction calltoaction-sm d-flex justify-content-start m-0">